How BluePrintForLife is using break-dancing to break barriers and help native communities hip-hop their way to healing. Read article

 Blueprint for life recently launched its anti-bullying campaign in the high arctic communities of Resolute Bay and Grise Fiord.
 We are committed to making the new heroes in communities the kind people by recognizing their day to day acts of kindness.
 We also recently launched this program in the small Inuit community of Akulivik, Nunavik.
 Stay tuned for exciting updates of this program.

-of prestigious Canadians such as David Suzuki, Jack Layton, Fred Penner, Michaelle Jean etc. Read Articles…
+Buddha was recently selected as one of Canada’s top 45 over 45 by Zoomers Magazine.
+He joins a group of prestigious Canadians such as David Suzuki, Jack Layton, Fred Penner, Michaelle Jean etc. Read Articles…

 A great short video on the work BluePrint does -featuring youth from Salluit and Inuvik !